savagedude3/biocoding_resources/README.md

 # biocoding_resources
 Welcome to my CS Learning Tools page.
 I have links to resources for learning computational skills organized by language or application.
 I update the list whenever I find a good new resource.
+A lot of the books are links to the Duke library site.
+If you are not affiliated with Duke, check your local university library or bookstore.

 Not sure where to start?
 Here is a list of the best beginner resources.